steven-mathew/articulat3-mirror/deliverables/D3/iteration-03-review.md

 1. Github Board

-   **Supporting Argument**: The Github Board was surprisingly more restricting or convoluted in its usage.
-For example, we could assign only one person per ticket given our Github permissions and we had to add a new column and name it “Epics” ourselves to group issues into epics.
+   **Supporting Argument**: The Github Board was unfortunately more restrictive and convoluted than we expected.
+Notably, we were only able to assign one person per ticket given our Github permissions and we had to manually add a new column titled “Epics” to replicate an Epic group of issues.

    **Process Artifact**: Because we were already heavily using Github for our project, we set up [our board](https://github.com/orgs/csc301-2023-fall/projects/3/views/1) to use to the best of our abilities.